-Tight hips not only contribute to disc injury, but also become very sore, presenting symptoms of tenderness, pain and stiffness.
-Because these muscles are less well known, we tend to believe that we are sore simply due to the added weight from sitting directly on the muscles themselves or pain due to overuse.
+Tightness not only contributes to disc injury but also become very sore, causing tenderness, discomfort, and stiffness.
+We tend to believe that we are sore simply due to the added weight from sitting directly on the muscles themselves or pain due to overuse.

 PAIN FROM SITTING AND STANDING

-Standing after long periods of sitting causes an immediate impact on the lumbar spine.
-One of the most important hip flexors, the psoas major muscle becomes chronically shortened and pulls on the lumbar spine (from the hip joint) while in the standing position.
+Standing after long periods of sitting causes injury to your lumbar spine.
+One of the most important flexors, the psoas major muscle becomes chronically shortened and pulls on the lumbar spine (from the hip joint) while in the standing position.

 Symptoms of lower back pain become more apparent when this occurs.
-Due to the soreness that occurs when standing, one finds it more preferable to sit in order to alleviate this soreness.
-While you are standing, a dull aching sensation is generally felt.
+Due to the soreness that occurs when standing, one finds it more preferable to sit to alleviate this soreness.
 Your pelvis tends to tilt forward causing an anterior pelvic tilt.
 This excessive, abnormal tilt creates imbalanced pressure on your discs and facets joints.
-This increases the likelihood of a potential disc tear or herniation.
+This increases the likelihood of a possible disc tear or herniation.

-Soreness is experienced as a dull and progressively increasing aching pain in the lower back.
-A deeper pain is felt directly from the Psoas Major and Iliacus muscle itself due to the tightness, weakness and sustained pull on this muscle while standing.
-Pain experienced towards the top of the thigh is sometimes due to tightness in the Rectus Femoris hip flexor.
+A deeper soreness is felt directly from the Psoas Major and Iliacus muscle itself due to the tightness, weakness and sustained pull on this muscle while standing.
+If it hurts you towards the top of your thigh it is sometimes due to tightness in the Rectus Femoris.

-These other muscles such as the hamstrings, quadriceps and abdominals are the first to relax well before the hip flexors themselves.
-Consequently, they are also the first to fatigue, thereby limiting your ability to effectively stretch.
-Treating these neighboring muscles may allow you to feel better, but since your hip flexors are not stretched sufficiently, the source of the pain is not well treated.
+These other muscles such as the hamstrings, quadriceps, and abdominals are the first to relax well before the hip flexors themselves.
+Consequently, they are also the first to fatigue, thereby limiting your ability to stretch properly.
+Treating these neighboring muscles may allow you to feel better, but since your flexors are not stretched sufficiently, you may begin to hurt again.

 EXERCISES FOR YOUR HIP FLEXORS

 Both exercises will stretch and strengthen your hip and glute muscles.
 Your gluteal muscles are your primary hip extensors.
 It is important to incorporate them into this stretch because they are antagonistic to your hip flexors.
-This allows the hip flexors to relax naturally to relieve chronic tightening in order to improve the effect of the stretch.
+This allows them to relax naturally to relieve chronic tightening in order to improve the effect of the stretch.

-By stretching these muscles, you can immediately reduce hip flexor pain and to lengthen them to a more optimal state needed.
-Symptoms of pain are also reduced as the tension from standing is addressed.
-It is important to also follow a strengthening program combined with stretching as stretching only partially responsible for symptoms of hip flexor pain.
+By stretching these muscles, you can immediately reduce the pain and to lengthen them to a more optimal state needed.
+It will also feel better as the tension from standing relieved.
+It is important to also follow a strengthening program combined with stretching as stretching only partially responsible.

-For more helpful stretches and strengthening techniques, see EXERCISES FOR LOWER BACK PAIN.
+For more helpful stretches and strengthening techniques, see EXERCISES FOR LOWER BACK RELIEF.

-These exercises are ideal for pain experienced while sitting.
+These exercises are ideal for you if it hurts while sitting.
 They are great for hip flexor and glute discomfort.